hrmJ/matkakertomukset/teksti/analysis.md

 * Paragraphs discussing *accommodation*

-This theme was one of the topics suggested in the writing instruction for the report.
+This theme was one of the topics suggested in the writing instructions for the report.
 The part of the report that concerns accommodation is as follows:

     Asuminen: Oliko asunto valmiina saavuttuasi paikalle?
 Vuokrataso?
 Onko sinulla